gradio-app/gradio/website/README.md

 ## The `upload_notebooks` folder

 The upload_notebooks folder runs a script that uploads the demos within `gradio/demo` to Google Colab.
 The links generated from uploading these files are then stored in the docker env file, which is then used by the `homepage` docker container to link to the Colab notebooks from the documentation.

+## Auto-Reloading

+The website is built from the master branch and automatically reloads on commits to master.